-- Combine flour sugar and butter in the bowl of a mixer and beat with the paddle until the butter is distributed well and the mixture looks mealy.
+- Combine flour sugar, butter, in the bowl of a mixer and beat with the paddle until the butter is distributed well and the mixture looks mealy.

 - In a separate bowl combine warm (bath water temp.) milk with the eggs (room temperature so that they don't cool down the milk), and yeast.
 Whisk to combine and let rest for about 10 minutes to let the yeast activate and then add in the lemon zest and salt.